 During the winter months there are limited daylight hours – and on the winter solstice (around 21 December each year) there is as little as 3 hours of daylight!
 This is great for those on the hunt for the northern lights, and provides a ‘golden hour’ effect for the whole time the sun is in the sky.
 (It’s also why winter is the best time to visit Iceland for Northern Lights 2023)

-For those who are not comfortable driving in these conditions, there are plenty of organized day tours available to help you see everything and enjoy those winter landscapes as much as possible during the low season.
+For those who are not comfortable driving in Iceland in these conditions, there are plenty of organized day tours available to help you see everything and enjoy those winter landscapes as much as possible during the low season.

 Things to do in Iceland in Winter: